codalogic/cl-json-pull/README.md

 The main class is `Parser` in the `cljp` namespace.

 The primary method in this is
-`ParserResult Parser::get( Event * p_event_out )`.
+`Parser::Result Parser::get( Event * p_event_out )`.
 Each call of this method
 retrieves another event from the JSON input until the end of the message is encountered or an error is detected.
 The same 'Event' object can be used in multiple `Parser::get()` calls, or different ones can be used.

-The returned `ParserResult` value indicates the success or otherwise of the get operation.  `PR_OK` indicates that the get operation was successful, and the `Event` object pointed to by `p_event_out` has been populated.
+The returned `Parser::Result` value indicates the success or otherwise of the get operation.  `PR_OK` indicates that the get operation was successful, and the `Event` object pointed to by `p_event_out` has been populated.
 `PR_END_OF_MESSAGE` indicates that the end of the message has been reached.
-Other values of `ParserResult` indicate various error conditions.
+Other values of `Parser::Result` indicate various error conditions.

 On a succesful `get()` operation, the retrieved `Event` object indicates the `type` of event that was retrieved, the member `name` if applicable, and the